Ring’s outdoor security cam boasts super-strong LED lights and top-shelf HD video quality.

-If you want the ultimate combination of video power and light, and can look past a couple of (super minor) issues, we think you’ll really like what the Floodlight Cam brings to the table.
+If you want the ultimate combination of high-quality video and LED lighting and can look past a couple of (super minor) issues, we think you’ll really like what the Floodlight Cam brings to the table.
 After all, it’s not our top-rated camera by accident!

 Flanked by two super-powerful floodlights, this Ring camera provides superior coverage for any outdoor setting.
-We wanted to see for ourselves just how powerful this camera would be, as well as how it stacks up against other cams on the market today – both Ring and non-Ring models.
+We wanted to see for ourselves just how powerful this camera would be, as well as how Ring stacks up against other cams on the market today, like Arlo and Nest Cam.